mocks-server/website/docs/plugins/development.md

 ## Preface

-In the previous chapters [we saw what Plugins are](./intro.md), and [how to install them](./installation.md).
+In the previous chapters [we figured out what Plugins are](./intro.md), and [how to install them](./installation.md).
 Now we are going to see how to create them, so you can extend Mocks Server with your own features easily 🙂.

 As mentioned in the plugins intro: